 Medium-plus intensity nose.
 A very intriguing mix of white peach, strawberries and rose petals.

-On the palate both the white peach, strawberry and rose notes carry through with the edge going to the floral flavors.
+On the palate, the white peach, strawberry and rose notes all carry through.
+However, the floral flavors definitely dominate.
 In many ways this rosé taste like you have a bunch of rose petals in your mouth with the sense of texture partnering with its light-bodied weight.
 Medium acidity could use just a tad more lift to bring out the freshness of the fruit but offers enough balance to keep the wine enjoyable.
 Moderate length finish brings back the white peach and strawberry though the floral notes aren’t far behind.

 Probably the most famous rosé of Pinot gris in Washington is Long Shadow’s Julia’s Dazzle and for around that same $18 price point, this Finn Hill rosé is pretty on par in quality.